 This is where the aesthetics industry shines; the majority of the training happens in the field as opposed to in a classroom setting.
-Once you have earned the required credits and certification, you will be able to hit the ground running when it comes to the job hunt.
+Once you have earned the required credits and certification, you can hit the ground running regarding the job hunt.
 Given the demand for young professionals, however, you will likely find it much easier to secure gainful employment compared to other lines of work.
 This is not the only reason why aesthetics is so hot right now, though.
 If you enjoy helping people and are interested in body care, you should definitely consider selecting this career path.
 Whether you want to work for a company or become a self-employed consultant, the possibilities truly are endless.

 Why a Career in the Aesthetics Industry is a Good Choice

 - Horizontal and vertical versatility; if you have ever felt tied down in a job and had little room for internal mobility or external advancement, you know how frustrating and depressing that feeling can be.
-No one wants to have their time or financial investments wasted, but in many fields this is oftentimes the case.
-Students obtain their degree and find a job, only to find their ability to branch out and be marketable in other sectors is hindered.
+No one wants to have their time or financial investments wasted, but in many fields, this is oftentimes the case.
+Students obtain their degree and find a job, but their ability to branch out and be marketable in other sectors is hindered.
 With a degree in aesthetics, the effect of the “static job” is nowhere to be found.
-Although specific positions required specialized training, the overall skill set shared among the aesthetics’ sub-fields is the same.
-Thus, it doesn’t take long at all to move around and become familiarized with new skin care methods and treatments.
+Although specific positions require specialized training, the overall skill set shared among the aesthetics sub-fields is the same.
+Thus, it doesn’t take long at all to move around and become familiarized with new skincare methods and treatments.

 - Job growth; another great benefit of working in this industry is that it is showing no signs of slowing down.
 This sector is predicted to grow approximately 30% (more in certain areas) over the next decade.